Erik2333/Berglund_Erik/README.md

 # Berglund_Erik

-Made to all Yrgo prodjects i have.
+Made for all Yrgo prodjects i have.